 This product review will go over the quality, installation, fitment, and function of a Cusco Acceleration Pedal Attachment for your Subaru BRZ, Scion FRS, or Toyota 86.

 There are many pedal upgrade kits on the market these days to alleviate this particular issue.
 However, in my experience, the Cusco acceleration pedal attachment is the most cost effective and simple way to improve pedal arrangement.
 In this review I will go over my own experience after using this pedal attachment on both an FRS and a BRZ.
+Don’t forget to check out some other BRZ and FRS reviews, like the Perrin cold air intake review.

 Cusco products are generally known for being in the mid-grade to high quality range.
 The pedal attachment is a solid stainless steel piece that is also polished to improve the look.
 There is not much else to the product except countersunk hex bolts, matching nuts, install brackets, and a rubber pad.
 I found the miscellaneous parts to be of decent quality except for the hex bolts.
 The hex bolts seemed a bit soft as one of them came close to stripping during installation.